dspiegel29/ArtofStatistics/README.md

-# ArtofStatistics
+## ArtofStatistics
-Code for 'The Art of Statistics'
+#Code for 'The Art of Statistics'
+by David Spiegelhalter